About the Bibliography

 For related bibliographic collections of work currently in progress, please see SSRN's Law and Neuroscience eJournal, and the neuroethics bibliography maintained by The Johannes Gutenberg-University of Mainz, Germany.

-The Law and Neuroscience Bibliography is edited by Sarah Grove.
-If you have any questions, comments, technical trouble accessing the bibliography files, or wish to request an Excel version of the bibliography, please contact her at firstname.lastname@example.org .
+The Law and Neuroscience Bibliography is edited by Quenna Stewart.
+If you have any questions, comments, or technical trouble accessing the bibliography files, please contact her at firstname.lastname@example.org .